dhoer/choco-selenium/ReadMe.md

 ### Hub

-Install hub as a Windows service that will autostart on reboot
+Install hub as a Windows service that will autostart on reboot:

 ```
 choco install -y nssm --pre